rostools/cog-flow-intro/branching.md

 ## Branch Naming

 When you create a branch, it's important to give the branch a short, descriptive name to clearly communicate to your collaborators what this work is on.
+When naming a branch, stick to lowercase alphanumeric characters (a-z, 0-9) and use hyphens to separate words.
+Avoid punctuation, spaces, underscores, or other any non-alphanumeric characters than hyphen.
 We encourage the use of prefixes so anyone can easily identify what kind of work is being done on a certain branch.
 In addition, we recommend using a forward slash (/) after the prefix.
 The use of  slash results in the name being interpreted by many IDEs and Git tools as a directory structure, which creates a nice grouping of the branches.
-For prefixes and examples, see the table below.
+For prefixes and examples of branch names, see the table below.

 | Type | Usecase | Pattern | Example |
 |-|-----|-----|-----|